RadariAI/kits-tutor/README.md

 - **Example:**
   `https://kits-tutor-bot.up.railway.app/bot-invoke/67604087`

 Returns 200 if the invoke is successful, 400 otherwise.
+Returns 204 with empty content specifically if the server receives a new message within 10 seconds.

 #### JSON input format:
 ```json